bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 The [`recording-<label>`](../appendices/entities.md#recording)
 entity MAY be used to distinguish between several recording files.
-For example `sub-01_task-bart_recording-eyetracking_physio.tsv.gz` to contain the eyetracking data in a certain sampling frequency, and `sub-01_task-bart_recording-breathing_physio.tsv.gz` to contain respiratory measurements in a different sampling frequency.
+For example `sub-01_task-bart_recording-breathing_physio.tsv.gz` to contain respiratory measurements in a different sampling frequency.

-Physiological recordings (including eyetracking) SHOULD use the `_physio` suffix, and signals related to the stimulus SHOULD use `_stim` suffix.
+Physiological recordings SHOULD use the `_physio` suffix, and signals related to the stimulus SHOULD use `_stim` suffix.

 The following table specifies metadata fields for the `*_<physio|stim>.json` file.